shivesh1606/youtubeapi/README.md

 # mysite
-> Was able to just integrate the Api and create a search option for fetching data from the Api and displaying it to the page.
-The front end doesn't looks good and still connecting the site to azax was left so no auto refresh feature.
-And was also unable to complete hosting on pythonanywhere.(Time issues)
+> The Site fetches data using azax and displays the content to front end ordered by the uploadation date.
+The front end doesn't looks good.
+The Site may not work after some time that implies i have exsauted my Youtube Api quota.
+I tried to create a basic demo so there are still some bugs.
 ## Requirements  (Prerequisites)
 Tools and packages required to successfully install this project.
 For example: